susindaran/dotfiles/README.md

 Close and re-open emacs.

+### The Silver Searcher
+`s-f` and `s-F` is bound to search in the file and search across the project using the-silver-searcher (`ag`).

+Install ag by following the instructions from [here](https://github.com/ggreer/the_silver_searcher)

 ### fzf
 `s-O` is bound to `helm-fzf-project-root` (find file in project root) which requries fzf

-Installing fzf by following the instructions from [here](https://github.com/junegunn/fzf/blob/master/README.md#installation) for your platform.
+Install fzf by following the instructions from [here](https://github.com/junegunn/fzf/blob/master/README.md#installation) for your platform.

 ## Setup ripgrep
 If you want to use ripgrep as the base command for the helm-ag plugin, symlink